LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 Now navigate to the class `ExampleConfiguration`.
 You'll see that this class inherits `AddonConfig`.
 This is necessary for the main configuration, as it requires you to inherit the `enabled` ConfigProperty.

 Looking at the class body, you will find a field called `enabled` with the `SwitchSetting` annotation.
 The annotation declares the Widget that you'll find in your settings.
-In this case, the Widget is a SwitchSettingWidget, which toggles a boolean between on and off.
+In this case, the Widget is a `SwitchSettingWidget`, which toggles a boolean between on and off.

 You can find more about configurations <a href="/pages/addon/features/config/">here</a>.

 ### The Listener

 Looking into the package `org.example.core.listener`, you'll find the class ExampleGameTickListener; it does what it says.
-It listens to the GameTickListener event.
+It listens to the `GameTickEvent`.
 You can find a complete guide to our events
 <a href="/pages/addon/features/events/">here</a>.

 First, we declared a field with our addon main class as type.
 Then we created a constructor with our main class instance as a parameter and added the `@Inject` annotation for <a href="#FINAL_LINK_HERE">Guice</a> to be able to find the constructor.